How Much Does Developmental Editing Cost?

 The third factor, when considering pricing, is the level of English.

-For writers that English is not their first language, they will often find that the price for developmental editing is greater than they would have expected.
+For writers that English is not their first language, they will often find that the price for editing is greater than they would have expected.
 The reason for this is that to correct the flow of the sentences and bring the book to a publishable standard requires significantly more work than a novel or book written to a higher standard.
-Most experienced developmental editors will be reluctant to work on a book that has been written in this manner.
+Most experienced editors will be reluctant to work on a book that has been written in this manner.

 The final factor to consider is the genre of the book.